jerzydziewierz/mict/README.md

 ## Show the shape of big variables, instead of their content

+**Note:** for an even more lovely way of displaying tensors, see [Lovely-Tensors](https://github.com/xl0/lovely-tensors) -- I might want merge that (or parts of it) into here at some point.

 Much of the actual research code will use numpy arrays or long lists.
 These are typically unwieldy to just display as-is.

 `mict` provides a default `reprstyler`, `reprstyler_basic_html`  which has a way to only display the shape of the `numpy`/`tensorflow`/`pytorch`/`jax` array, instead of the contents.
 You will find that self is often what you need displayed instead of the regular dandruff.